The Christmas season commences!

 Many towns in Italy feature a live Nativity scene during the festivities.
 If you visit Naples, you will find the most extensive and whimsical collection of Nativity scenes that you could have ever imagined.
 Some are so ridiculously intricate and exaggerated that you can barely locate the manger.

 The nativity scene is called a presepe in Italian and in Naples they even include the neighbors.
 Some versions include the entire town: the local pizzaiolo, the town baker, the village cobbler and the stereotypical dramatic caricatures of the historical people of Naples and even modern-day celebrities.
+No one seems to question the fact that none of these characters would have ever existed this way in the Middle East.

 This market is not as exciting as the those in Germany, but there are some entertaining moments that make up for it.
 On the Epiphany, many piazzas around Italy feature La Befana, who flies in on her broom from the tallest church tower, sprinkling the people below with chocolate and candy.